 In the Developer Tools pane, you'll notice a little phone icon in the top-left corner.
 Click it.
 This should change the page into a tiny, phone-styled page with a menu at the top to change the size.

-In the iPhone 6 Plus view, we can see that this text is 1.8em, while in the default view on a computer, it's 2.7em.
+In the iPhone 8 Plus view, we can see that this text is 2em, while in the default view on a computer, it's 3em.